noodlehaus/dispatch/README.md

 }
 ```

+After adding the appropriate `require` entries, do a `composer install` or `composer update` to install the package.

 If you don't use `composer`, you can download and include [src/dispatch.php](https://github.com/noodlehaus/dispatch/raw/master/src/dispatch.php) directly in your application.

 Note that Dispatch functions are all loaded into the global namespace.